TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 Summary:

-The OSBMX 30 is based on the 24mm buttons from the OFOF1 by RanaLabs (https://github.com/rana-sylvatica/OFOF1).
+The OSBMX 24 / OSBMX 30 is based on the buttons from the OFOF1 by RanaLabs (https://github.com/rana-sylvatica/OFOF1).

-The OSBMX 30 allows for a compact all-in-one button to be constructed and placed securly into a small form factor case (total of 2.00mm thick).
+The OSBMX 24 / OSBMX 30 allows for a compact all-in-one button to be constructed and placed securly into a small form factor case (total of 2.00mm thick).

-Currently the OBSMX 30 is only available with a horizontal ZH 1.500mm connector, but there are plans to expand the available offerings of compatible boards for it.
+Currently the OSBMX 24 / OSBMX 30 is only available with a horizontal ZH 1.500mm connector, but there are plans to expand the available offerings of compatible boards for it.

 A massive thank you to Bjart (https://twitter.com/bjartskular2) for making the original file and being great to work with throughout this project.